Office: SEO 1140

 I am motivated by compelling applications, and some of the areas that I study are personalization, social media, social networks, journalism, and e-commerce.

-February 2018: Giving an invited talk at Northwestern's Complex Systems Seminar Series
+February 2018: Giving an invited talk at the Northwestern University Institute on Complex Systems Seminar Series

 February 2018: Invited speaker at UIUC's weSTEM Conference